spyking-circus/spyking-circus/docs_sphinx/code/probe.rst

 Examples
 --------

-By default, during the install process, the code should copy some default probe files into ``/home/user/spyking-circus/mappings``.
-You can have a look to them.
+By default, during the install process, the code should copy some default probe files into ``/home/user/spyking-circus/probes``.
+You can have a look at them.

 .. _phy: https://github.com/kwikteam/phy